soyart/webtools/artnoi.com/src/blog/2024/kbtg-sucks/index.md

 > more people and pushed that count to 2500, so that we can be
 > **the best** in SEA"*.
 >
-> A 65 year old senior executive at one of SEA best tech companies
+> A 65 year old senior executive at one of SEA's best tech companies

 I kid you not, so they think they are "the best" because they have many people working for them.

-It's like saying the Thai government is one of the best government in the world, simply because they employ up to 2 million people, or North Korea army due to their number of personnel.
-(Coming back to think about it, I'd say this view matches their level of intellect)
+It's like saying the Thai government is one of the best government in the world, simply because they employ up to 2 million people, or NK's Korean People's Army has the most combat poweress due to their towering number of personnel.
+(Coming back to think about it, I'd say this kind of thinking matches the speaker level of awareness)

+The fact that they thought adding people will get them closer to their goal of being at the top also sounds weird.
+Sure, if they only acquired competent people and not bozo engineers or managers.

+They also keep telling us new joiners that they only have "the best of the best" people working for them, that everyone here is incredibly talented, despite their bar being set very low.

+They may argue that they provide some learning benefits in the employment package, but I have to tell you this: they only have very beginner courses.
+I feel like they are very cheap when it comes to employee learning resources.
+But you'll see why once you reach further down in this blog.

 ### Team